 If your parents, in-laws, or close friends would LOVE to throw you an elopement reception, go ahead and let them!
-The worst case scenario is that you attend a party in your and your partner’s honor.
 A party thrown by someone else will take all the pressure off of you.
 All you have to do it show up!

 My mother-in-law threw us a fantastic post-wedding party in another state for all of my husband’s older relatives who couldn’t travel.
 It was fun and casual and a great way to meet the extended family.